Michigan's Natural Communities

 The structure of this community is largely shaped by tamarack, the dominant tree species.
 The roots of tamarack often form extensive mats that stand elevated above adjacent pools of standing water and provide a substrate for a diverse wetland ground flora that differs from that of the inundated mudflats between root hummocks.
 The varied microtopography fosters biocomplexity and high species richness.
 Tamarack windthrows and tip-up mounds also add to the heterogeneous structure of the ground and shrub layers.
 Because of the open branching and spire-like shape of tamarack, the shrub layer of rich tamarack swamp receives a high level of light and is typically both very dense and diverse.
 The shrub layer may contain as many as 28 species, with multiple species intertwined and over-topping one another so that total shrub-layer cover may reach 90 to 130%.

 Because of the high frequency of canopy disturbance and open structure of tamarack, the ground flora is composed of a heterogeneous mixture of shade-tolerant and intolerant wetland plants.
 In addition, the stark difference in moisture levels between the elevated root hummocks and saturated muck flats also significantly increases the diversity of wetland species found in the ground flora.
-Common ground flora in rich tamarack swamp include the following species: smooth swamp aster (Aster firmus), swamp aster (A. puniceus), eastern lined aster (A. lanceolatus), nodding bur-marigold (Bidens cernuus), tall swamp-marigold (B. coronatus), false nettle (Boehmeria cylindrica), bluejoint grass (Calamagrostis canadensis), marsh marigold (Caltha palustris), marsh bellflower (Campanula aparinoides), Pennsylvania bitter cress (Cardamine pensylvanica), sedges (Carex comosa, C. hystericina, C. lacustris, C. leptalea, and C. stricta), water hemlock (Cicuta bulbifera), spinulose woodfern (Dryopteris carthusiana), water horsetail (Equisetum fluviatile), rough bedstraw (Galium asprellum), bog bedstraw (G. labradoricum), stiff bedstraw (G. tinctorium), fowl manna grass (Glyceria striata), jewelweed (Impatiens capensis), cut grass (Leersia oryzoides), small duckweed (Lemna minor), northern bugle weed (Lycopus uniflorus), tufted loosestrife (Lysimachia thyrsiflora), Canada mayflower (Maianthemum canadense), sensitive fern (Onoclea sensibilis), royal fern (Osmunda regalis), clearweed (Pilea pumila), dwarf raspberry (Rubus pubescens), common arrowhead (Sagittaria latifolia), mad-dog skullcap (Scutellaria lateriflora), golden ragwort (Senecio aureus), swamp goldenrod (Solidago patula), rough goldenrod (S. rugosa), false mayflower (Smilacina trifolia), skunk cabbage (Symplocarpus foetidus), marsh fern (Thelypteris palustris), starflower (Trientalis borealis), and violets (Viola spp.).
+Common ground flora in rich tamarack swamp include the following species: nodding bur-marigold (Bidens cernua), tall swamp-marigold (B. trichosperma), false nettle (Boehmeria cylindrica), bluejoint grass (Calamagrostis canadensis), marsh marigold (Caltha palustris), marsh bellflower (Campanula aparinoides), Pennsylvania bitter cress (Cardamine pensylvanica), sedges (Carex comosa, C. hystericina, C. lacustris, C. leptalea, and C. stricta), water hemlock (Cicuta bulbifera), spinulose woodfern (Dryopteris carthusiana), water horsetail (Equisetum fluviatile), rough bedstraw (Galium asprellum), bog bedstraw (G. labradoricum), stiff bedstraw (G. tinctorium), fowl manna grass (Glyceria striata), jewelweed (Impatiens capensis), cut grass (Leersia oryzoides), small duckweed (Lemna minor), northern bugle weed (Lycopus uniflorus), tufted loosestrife (Lysimachia thyrsiflora), Canada mayflower (Maianthemum canadense), false mayflower (M. trifolium),sensitive fern (Onoclea sensibilis), royal fern (Osmunda regalis), golden ragwort (Packera aurea), clearweed (Pilea pumila), dwarf raspberry (Rubus pubescens), common arrowhead (Sagittaria latifolia), mad-dog skullcap (Scutellaria lateriflora), swamp goldenrod (Solidago patula), rough goldenrod (S. rugosa), smooth swamp aster (Symphyotrichum firmum), eastern lined aster (S. lanceolatum), swamp aster (S. puniceum), skunk cabbage (Symplocarpus foetidus), marsh fern (Thelypteris palustris), starflower (Trientalis borealis), and violets (Viola spp.).

 While mosses, especially brown mosses (Amblystegiaceae), are prevalent throughout the ground layer, sphagnum mosses (Sphagnum spp.) are usually only locally distributed.